 Examining the Sensations

 Tingling in your hands or feet can feel like constant pinpricks.
 It’s generally impossible to ignore, and can be very aggravating.
 You might try shaking the problem area, or wiggling your fingers or toes, hoping that an increase in blood flow will get rid of the tingling feeling.
 However, this only works when the tingling is caused by reduced blood flow, like when you sleep in an awkward position.

 Numbness is a more complex feeling.
-When numbness occurs, you may feel as though you’ve lost control of your hands or feet.
+When it occurs, you may feel as though you’ve lost control of your hands or feet.
 You might not feel anything at all.
-It’s similar to the sensation of sleeping in an uncomfortable position, only the numbness won’t go away.
+It’s similar to the sensation of sleeping in an uncomfortable position, only the feeling won’t go away.
 When you experience numbness for more than a day or two, take your problem seriously.
 At a minimum, you have probably suffered nerve damage, and you could have an even more serious malady.

 What Tingling Means

-Diagnosing feelings of tingling or numbness is tricky.
+Diagnosing either of these feelings can be tricky.
 If you experience either for more than a day or two, visit with your doctor, who will give you a full medical examination.
 The thing to know about tingling is that it is not as serious as numbness.
 In fact, many of the conditions that cause tingling are temporary.
 However, do pay careful attention if the tingling is associated with pain.

 Pain combined with numbness is a much more serious matter.
 It is a warning sign that your body is breaking down.
 If the pain is severe or chronic, you could have nerve damage that is preventing normal body function.
 It’s often a sign of infection, which could stem from bacterial or viral sources.
 An undiagnosed disease is another possibility.
-Regardless, there are many potential issues that stem from tingling or numbness, making it something that warrants a visit to your doctor.
+Regardless, there are many potential issues that stem from either feeling, making either condition something that warrants a visit to your doctor.